 What to do with brisket leftovers

-If you have leftovers that you will not be able to scarf down in a few days, mix the leftovers with a bit of barbecue sauce or the jus from the Texas Crutch if it is not too salty, and freeze everything in zipper bags or vacuum bags.
-The sauce prevents freezer burn.
-Pop one in the microwave and you’ve got a great emergency meal for two.
+If you do have leftovers from this Texas style smoked brisket recipe that you will not be able to scarf down in a few days, mix the leftovers with a bit of barbecue sauce or the jus from the Texas Crutch (if it is not too salty), and freeze everything in zipper bags or vacuum bags.
+The sauce helps prevents freezer burn.
+Pop a bag in the microwave and you’ve got a great emergency meal for two.

-Brisket the following day is best reheated in the microwave a small amount at a time.
-But it will be a bit drier and tougher than the first day, so bring back some life with a splash of water, apple juice, Texas Crutch jus, or barbecue sauce.
+Leftovers from my smoked brisket recipe are best reheated in the microwave a small amount at a time.
+But it will be a bit drier and tougher than the first day, so bring it back to life with a splash of water, apple juice, Texas Crutch jus, or barbecue sauce.
 The best method is in the microwave, second best is to heat it slowly in a pot with the lid on.

-- Cottage Pie (like Shepherd’s Pie but with beef instead of lamb).
-Probably the best thing I’ve ever done with leftover brisket is a variation on Cottage Pie.
-This classic Irish peasant casserole was a hearty meal for farmers, often served midday.
+- Shepherd’s Pie and Cottage Pie.
+Probably the best thing I’ve ever done with leftover meat from my smoked brisket recipe is a variation on Shepherd’s Pie or Cottage Pie.
+This classic peasant casserole was a hearty meal for farmers, often served midday.
 There are hundreds of variations on the theme, but it is essentially meat and potatoes in two layers.
+They are often found in Irish and English restaurants in the US.
 Here’s the core concept: Brown veggies and cubes of beef in a deep pan or casserole.
 Whup up some mashed potatoes, and pile them on top.
 Put them in the oven and bake.
-So here’s what I did: On Sunday I did brisket and garlic mashed.
-I browned carrots, celery, onion, and frozen peas, and then tossed in cubes of leftover brisket, some of the jus that was in the foil when I did my Texas Crutch (not too much, it’s strong stuff), and some beef stock leftover from the last time I did a Prime Rib (beef broth will do).
-Topped them with about 2" of leftover garlic mashed.
-Painted the top with butter, sprinkled on some parmesan cheese and bread crumbs, and baked the whole shootin’ match in the oven until the top was brown.
+So here’s what I did: On Sunday I did brisket and garlic mashed spuds.
+I browned carrots, celery, onion, and frozen peas, and then tossed in cubes of leftover brisket, some of the jus that was in the foil when I did my Texas Crutch (not too much, it’s strong stuff), and some beef stock leftover from the last time I did a Prime Rib (any beef broth will do).
+I topped them with about 2″ (5 cm) of leftover garlic mashed, painted the top with butter, sprinkled on some parmesan cheese and bread crumbs, and baked the whole shootin’ match in the oven until the top was brown.
 OMG.
-Substitute lamb and you’ve gopt Shepherd’s Pie.
+Substitute BBQ lamb and you’ve got Shepherd’s Pie.

 - Brisket enchiladas.
 Slow’s Bar-B-Q in Detroit is famous for their brisket enchiladas.
-They are made by sautéing onions, tossing in some sliced brisket and a splash of hot sauce, Worcestershire sauce, and their house secret sauce.
+Folks make the enchiladas by sautéing onions, tossing in some sliced brisket and a splash of hot sauce, Worcestershire sauce, and their house secret sauce.
 They then dump it on a tortilla, top it with grated smoked gouda cheese, roll it up, grate some American cheese on top, and give it a squirt of hot sauce for good measure.

 - Stir fry.
 Believe it or not, leftover brisket is great in a Chinese stir-fry with onions, carrots, broccoli, and a soy/sesame oil/hoisin sauce with a splash of hot sauce on a bed of rice.

 - Hash.
-John R. Crowley in Denver says he likes to chop leftovers up in beans or fry it up in some hash.
+John R. Crowley from Denver (a member of our Pitmaster Club, where many brilliant BBQ ideas are shared) says he likes to chop up leftovers, mix them in beans, or fry them up in some hash.

 - On scrambled eggs or salads.
 Bill Martin likes his leftovers chopped up in scrambled eggs and on top of a salad.

 - Sandwiches.
 Seve Page says “To me there is not much better than a long slice of brisket with mozzarella (or provolone) on a steak roll bun.
-I microwave gently with some crutch sauce, place on the bottom half of the bun with two thick slices of cheese end-to-end on top and pop into a small toaster/oven in the broil mode to melt the cheese and toast the bun (so it doesn’t get soggy).
-I then drizzle the crutch sauce onto the top toasted bun and slap em' together.”
+I microwave gently with some crutch sauce, place on the bottom half of the bun with two thick slices of cheese end-to-end on top and pop into a small toaster oven in the broil mode to melt the cheese and toast the bun (so it doesn’t get soggy).
+I then drizzle the crutch sauce on the top toasted bun and slap ’em together.”